-Despite tea still being an extremely popular drink in Japan, if you ask most Japanese people about tea ceremonies they will say it is mostly entertainment for foreigners and few young people have ever participated in one.
+Despite tea still being an extremely popular drink in Japan, if you ask most Japanese locals about tea ceremonies, they will say it is mostly entertainment for foreigners and that few young people have ever participated in one.
 However, there is a movement to bring aspects of traditional tea drinking into contemporary culture.

 In this article we will explore the roots of tea culture and take a look at tea drinking in modern Japan.

 Tea was first introduced into Japan from China sometime in the 9th century.
 The traditional tea ceremony, as we know it, developed during the 15th century and was greatly influenced by the writing of the famous tea master, Sen No Rikyu.
 In earlier times, the ruling classes preferred drinking tea from expensive and ostentatious tea bowls from China, but Rikyu popularized the trend towards simplicity and minimalism that characterizes the ceremony today.